 Can I present more than one project?

 You may present on up to two different projects.
 But you may not present the same presentation twice (i.e. doing both an oral and poster presentation for the same project) will be left to the discretion of the conference coordinators.

 Do I need to submit a full paper of my research or just an abstract?

 Presenters are only required to submit an abstract of the project during the registration.
-However, if you would like to have your paper included in the conference proceedings, you must also provide both a hard and electronic copy of your paper.
-Your manuscript can be turned in on the day of the event or at a time to be specified later.
+However, if you would like to have your paper included in the conference proceedings, you must also provide an electronic copy of your paper after the event (the submission link will be provided after the conference).

 Will I have an opportunity to be published?